 88% of car donors reported that their car donation was completed quickly

-Martha “Marty” Lindberg Mann, former vice president for Marketing and Communications for Lutheran Social Services (now Ascentria Care Alliance): “I was present at the birth of GNG.
-I remember thinking, this is a crazy idea!
-But Hal Colston's passionate belief was contagious: that poverty could be defeated, one family at a time, through car ownership of reliable, donated vehicles.
-And it was my responsibility as communicator in chief for Lutheran Social Services to help spread the word to the media and community that donating a car would change a life.
+Martha “Marty” Lindberg Mann, former vice president of marketing and communications for Lutheran Social Services (now Ascentria Care Alliance): “Edie Lohr, president of Lutheran Social Services, and I were present at the birth of GNG.
+I remember saying to Edie, 'This is a crazy idea!'
+But she didn't think so, and she encouraged a cluster of Vermont Lutheran congregations to come together in support of Hal Colston's passionate belief that poverty could be defeated, one family at a time, through ownership of a reliable, donated vehicle.
+His passion was contagious!
+And it was my responsibility as chief communicator for Lutheran Social Services to help spread the word to the media and community that donating a car would change a life.
 Clearly, it was an idea whose time had come!
 Before we knew it, CBS and NBC and NPR were on our doorstep in Burlington seeking personal stories of low income families who were gaining financial self-sufficiency because they finally had a ride to work.